WatsonIoT-Ecosystem/iot_enocean/README.md

 ### Building the Watson IoT Embedded 'C' client library

 * Change to directory *gtw*
+* Run *setup.sh* to download the dependencies
+* Change to directory *gtw/src*
 * Run *buildlib.sh* to build Watson IoT Embedded 'C' client shared library “libiotf.so”.

 ### Building Watson IoT gateway library

-* Change to directory *iot-enocean*.
+* Change back to directory *iot-enocean*.
 This is the directory where Makefile.PL resides.

 * Run the following commands in sequence